asteves/tayloRswift/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 A ggplot2 color palette based on Taylor Swift Album Covers.
+Palettes for every album except for those that Taylor Swift has disavowed.

 ## Installation